wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/data_parallelism.md

 The graph below shows speedup vs. number of cores  for different values of *&alpha;*.

-<object class="figure" type="image/svg+xml" data="{{ site.baseurl }}/public/img/multi_core_computing/example_chain_dag.svg">Example Image Processing Program</object>
+<object class="figure" type="image/svg+xml" data="{{ site.baseurl }}/public/img/multi_core_computing/amdahl.svg">Amdahl's law examples</object>
-<div class="caption"><strong>Figure A.2.4.2:</strong>
+<div class="caption"><strong>Figure A.2.4.3:</strong>
 Speedup vs. #cores for different values of the fraction of the sequential execution time that's parallelizable.
 </div>

-The graph above shows that even with seemingly very small non-parallelizable portions, program speedup drops  well below the number of cores quickly.
-This is bad news since almost every useful program has inherently sequential phases.
-In our example program these phases are I/O phases, but there  are other.
-For  instance,  time  spent  to create threads, or time spent in critical sections.
-We refer you to  operating systems and concurrent programming textbooks/courses for all details.
+The main message of Figure A.2.4.3 is  that even with seemingly small non-parallelizable portions, program speedup drops well below the number of cores quickly.
+For instance, the data point circled in red shows that  if  only 5%  of the  sequential execution time is non-parallelizable, running on 20 cores only affords a 10x speedup (i.e., parallel efficiency is only 50%).

+This is bad news since almost every program has inherently sequential phases.
+In our example program the sequential phase is the "luminence" task.
+But even without this  task, there many parts of a program that are sequential.
+For  instance,  a   program typically needs to write produce output using sequential I/O operations.
+Even if these parts are short,  Amdahl's law tells use that  they severely limit speedup.

 Bottom line: achieving high speedup on many cores is not easy.
-The ability to do so for a program is often called *parallel scalability* (i.e., one says that the program "scales").
+The ability of a program to do so is often called *parallel scalability*.
+If a program maintains  relatively  high parallel efficiency as the  number of cores it uses increases, we say  that the program "scales".

 #### Practice Questions